falbanese90/algo_enviroment/README.md

 ## Config File
 > You must create a config.py file in the root directory containing the following variables and their values.
+> You must have a postgres server running